User guide

 print(dlt_expectations)

-You can optionally install DQX in the workspace, see the Installation Guide.
-As part of the installation, a config, dashboards and profiler workflow is installed.
+You can optionally install DQX in the workspace (see the Installation Guide).
+A config, dashboard, and profiler workflow are installed as part of the installation.
 The workflow can be run manually in the workspace UI or using the CLI as below.

-DQX operates at the moment exclusively at the pySpark dataframe level and does not interact directly with databases or storage systems.
+DQX operates exclusively at the PySpark dataframe level and does not interact directly with databases or storage systems.
 DQX does not persist data after performing quality checks, meaning users must handle data storage themselves.
 Since DQX does not manage the input location, output table, or quarantine table, it is the user's responsibility to store or persist the processed data as needed.

 Open the config to check available run configs and adjust the settings if needed: